Dushyant-Mahto/InquireMate/README.md

 InquireMate utilizes the OpenAI API to generate responses to user queries.
 It employs advanced natural language processing techniques to understand and interpret questions, providing accurate and informative answers.

 ##
 InquireMate is developed as part of the LLM Bootcamp 2024 project, aiming to explore the intersection of artificial intelligence, machine learning, and web development.
-For any inquiries or feedback, please contact the project maintainers.
+For any inquiries or feedback, please contact the project maintainers, @Dushyant-Mahto and @Tushnika.

 <div align="center">